La que se avecina: Season 9 (2016)

 Vicente is named the new president of Mirador de Montepinar.
 His consort, Fermín, moves with him to 2ºB to help him with the mandate since Vicente is not excited.
 However, the premiership of these two will be full of ups and downs.
 Enrique returns to the community because his party has named him mayor after the departure of María Teresa.
 Enrique will have to learn from Cristóbal, a corrupt politician.
 After starring eight seasons, Leo dies when the parachute is not opened in a gift from Alba.
 Alba overcomes her depression with Teodoro, Amador's brother, whom she marries with.
 Teodoro refloats his father-in-law Antonio's fishmonger, but his friendship is not earned.
 Alba will save money to do the sex change operation and then will have to wait to be able to "consummate" which is what Theodore is waiting impatiently.
 After the departure of Rebeca, Judith will not stop giving emotional thrombi.
-Her flings will include a trainer obsessed with the sport, an homosexual Catholic, a patient with an imaginary friend, and Trevor, a millionaire friend of Javi.
+Her flings will include a trainer obsessed with the sport, a homosexual Catholic, a patient with an imaginary friend, and Trevor, a millionaire friend of Javi.
 At the end of the season she goes to Ibiza, where she falls in love and leaves the series.
 Maite is again successful with money.
 With La Chusa as a maid, Maite pays Amador a salary to keep custody of her four children, some spoiled.
 She starts a relationship with Hector, a hipster.
 Amador rents the 2ºA with Teodoro.
 Then he meets Yolanda "Yoli", a seamstress with a safe and problematic character.
 Yoli will bring her mother, Menchu, noisy and like her daughter, causing several problems, such as: causing Teodoro and Alba to leave the 2°A and live with Antonio and Berta, not accept that Amador leaves her and try to have children with him, renting Enrique the Bajo B after the departure of Araceli and settling in Attic A with her mother at the end of the season.
 Besides, they emphasize their fights with Maite and Alba...
 The relationship between Nines and Coque will go through problems.
 Fermin tries to conquer Araceli until she leaves.
 Fina takes it with Javi and Lola, who are still fighting for their love despite their debts.
 Bruno is a pianist who has just been abandoned by his wife.
 He becomes a patient of Judith and needs her help so much that he moves to the 1°B, formerly property of Leo.
 Seeing the world of lies and corruption in which he is submerged, Enrique resigns and tries to found his own party.